sabrinaam/new-wsite/_projects/1_project.md

 # Livestock Genomics

-- Genomic Evaluation in Commercial Beef Cattle Population Using Real and Simulated Data
+- Genomic Evaluation in Commercial Beef Cattle Population Using Real and Simulated Data.
-- Genomics Applied to Ruminant Production
+- Genomics Applied to Ruminant Production.
+- Study of the Genetic Variability of Meat Fatty Acids Profile in Nellore cattle finished in Feedlot.

 # Publications